dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Using the Splice Machine ML Manager
+# Using the Splice ML Manager

-This topic introduces you to the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks, Apache MLflow, and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.
+This topic shows you how to use the Splice Machine *ML Manager*, a machine learning framework that combines the power of Splice Machine with the power of Apache Zeppelin notebooks, Apache MLflow, and Amazon Sagemaker to create a full-cycle platform for developing and maintaining your smart applications.
 This topic is organized into these sections:

-* [*About ML Manager*](#aboutMLManager) provides a quick overview of what the *ML Manager* does and how it interfaces with MLflow and SageMaker to provide a complete Machine Learning production environment.
+* [*ML Manager Workflow*](#workflow) provides a quick overview of what the *ML Manager* does and how it interfaces with MLflow and SageMaker to provide a complete Machine Learning production environment.
 * [*Running an Experiment*](#runExperiment) walks you through creating an ML experiment for detecting credit card fraud and shows you how to train, run, and compare two different learning models.
 * [*Deploying Your Model to AWS SageMaker*](#deploywithsagemaker) walks you through deploying your model on AWS.
 * [*Retraining the Model with New Data*](#UpdateData) shows you how to retrain your model with new data and update your deployment.

+The [*ML Manager Introduction*](mlmanager_intro.html) topic in this chapter provides an overview of the ML Manager, and the [*ML Manager API*] provides reference information for its API.

-## *ML Manager* Overview  {#aboutMLManager}
+## *ML Manager* WorkFlow  {#workflow}

-The *Splice Machine ML Manager* facilitates machine learning development within Zeppelin notebooks.
-Here are some of its key features:

-* *ML Manager* runs directly on Apache Spark, allowing you to complete massive jobs in parallel.
-* Our native `PySpliceContext` lets you directly access the data in your database and very efficiently convert it to/from a Spark DataFrame with no serialization/deserialization required.
-* MLflow is integrated directly into your Splice Machine cluster, to facilitate tracking of your entire Machine Learning workflow.
-* After you have found the best model for your task, you can easily deploy it live to AWS SageMaker to make predictions in real time.
-* As new data flows in, updating your model is a simple matter of returning to your Notebook, creating new runs, and redeploying by tapping a button.

 Here's what the basic flow of processes involved in developing, tuning, and deploying your ML projects looks like with *ML Manager*: